openemr/openemr/interface/modules/custom_modules/oe-module-ehi-exporter/Readme.md

 Users wanting to keep their psychotherapy notes confidential that are stored inside of OpenEMR will need to use a different mechanism than this export.

-OpenEMR does not have a way of marking records as education records and so education records should  stored in OpenEMR if using this system as a certified product.
+OpenEMR does not have a way of marking records as education records and so education records should not be stored in OpenEMR if using this system as a certified product.

 The ONC 2015 Certification public URL documentation for this export can be found at https://raw.githubusercontent.com/openemr/openemr/7.0.2/Documentation/EHI_Exports/docs/